Mass grave: Qom, Iran

 Reports of mass graves having been dug for COVID-19 victims have been made about Iran, using satellite pictures of sites near Qom as evidence.
 On 12 March 2020 The Washington Post published satellite images and analysis provided by Maxar Technologies, saying that vast burial pits were being excavated near Qom, said to be used to accommodate people who died of COVID in the city.
 The digging of the new section of burial pits began on 21 February 2020, only two days after the government announced their first cases of COVID-19, and then rapidly expanded.
 The number of fresh graves suggests preparation for a far larger number of deaths.

 New York City

 In New York City, mass graves were prepared in Hart Island for an influx of dead; however, other reports said mass graves would be unlikely in the United States.
 University of Huddersfield experts said mass graves might be considered if local services end up overwhelmed.
 Following the rise of deaths and morgues being overwhelmed, New York City temporarily allowed for mass graves on Hart Island for unclaimed bodies.

 Manaus, Brazil

 In Brazil, the city of Manaus, in the state of Amazonas, used mass graves after a large spike in deaths attributed to the pandemic.

-Places of worship

-Darmasthala Temple

-The Dharmasthala Temple mass burial case began in July 2025 when a Dalit and former sanitation worker alleged that he was forced to secretly dispose of hundreds of bodies, mainly women and minors over nearly two decades.
-He claimed many showed signs of violence, including sexual assault and acid burns.
-The allegations led to public outcry, especially from families of missing persons like Ananya Bhat, a student who vanished in 2003.

-In response, Karnataka police filed a case, and the state formed a Special Investigation Team (SIT) to probe the claims.
-Meanwhile, a Bengaluru court issued a gag order removing over 8,800 online posts discussing the issue.